src-bin/substrate-docs/www/src-bin.com/substrate/manual/auditing.md

 You can include as many principals as you'd like and they can be IAM role ARNs (recommended) or AWS account numbers (as JSON strings).

-Every time you update this file, you'll need to re-run whichever of `substrate-bootstrap-management-account`, `substrate-bootstrap-deploy-account`, `substrate-bootstrap-network-account`, `substrate-create-admin-account` (for each of your admin accounts), and/or `substrate-create-account` (for each of your service accounts) are relevant to your situation.
+Every time you update this file, you'll need to re-run whichever of `substrate bootstrap-management-account`, `substrate bootstrap-deploy-account`, `substrate bootstrap-network-account`, `substrate create-admin-account` (for each of your admin accounts), and/or `substrate create-account` (for each of your service accounts) are relevant to your situation.

 This will authorize third-party principals to `sts:AssumeRole` using the ARN of one of your Auditor roles and operate as you would there.